• USD

 Description

-They are found virtually everywhere in South Africa, from regions dominated by fynbos in the Eastern and Western Cape Provinces to the bushveld and Lowveld, the sub-tropical regions of KwaZulu-Natal and even the arid Karoo semi-desert areas.
-They occur in Swaziland and some Southern parts of Namibia.
+They occur across much of South Africa, from fynbos in the Western and Eastern Cape to bushveld and Lowveld, subtropical regions of KwaZulu-Natal, and arid Karoo semi-desert.
+They also occur in Eswatini and parts of southern Namibia.

 Name